 Benvenuti!
 My name is Christopher Forte and I am The Italian Californian.
-My immediate family were very assimilated and far from their roots so when I had become interested in our Italian heritage at a young age when I was immersed in a culturally diverse setting in Southern California I went on a quest to learn more about it Once I discovered the richness, beauty and storied history that Italians have even right here in California, going as far back as when it was a Spanish colony, I dived into it headfirst, with a zeal to preserve that history and culture and share it with the world.
+My immediate family were very assimilated and far from their roots so when I had become interested in our Italian heritage at a young age when I was immersed in a culturally diverse setting in Southern California I went on a quest to learn more about it.
+Once I discovered the richness, beauty and storied history that Italians have even right here in California, going as far back as when it was a Spanish colony, I dived into it headfirst, with a zeal to preserve that history and culture and share it with the world.

 And that is where this web site comes in.
 With my esteemed colleagues, my sister Michelle L. Forte and her daughter, my niece, Marissa Forte, our quest, the goal of this publication is to preserve, celebrate, promote, and share the Italian American heritage of California with the world.
-I do not see this site in competition with any other Italian and Italian American publication, indeed the entire mission of this site to promote those publications and media and help them thrive.
+We do not see this site in competition with any other Italian and Italian American publication, indeed the entire mission of this site is to promote those publications and media and help them thrive.
 The more exposure the Italian American community gets, the better.
-We have the same goals, and I want to be an additional voice and advocate achieving those goals.
-"A rising tide lifts all boats," so the saying goes, and I just want to be a part of that tide.
+We have the same goals, and we want to be an additional voice and advocate achieving those goals.
+"A rising tide lifts all boats," so the saying goes, and we just want to be a part of that tide.

 To accomplish this, TheItalianCalifornian.com will be a gateway to everything Italian and Italian American in California.
-Here you will find directories with useful links to Italian and Italian American social, cultural, charitable and professional organizations, to Italian neighborhoods and enclaves in California, museums and cultural centers, as well as to sources that can educate you on the history of Italians in the Golden State.
+Here you will find directories with useful links to Italian and Italian American social, cultural, charitable and professional organizations, to Italian neighborhoods and enclaves in California, to museums and cultural centers, as well as to sources that can educate you on the history of Italians in the Golden State.
 Looking for an Italian restaurant?
 There will also be a link to sources that can help find one near you.